We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - vaginal bleeding after menopause

-Some people may only experience light spotting, while others experience no symptoms at all.
+Some people may experience only light spotting from polyps, and others may experience no symptoms.

 - painful or burning urination